StatCan/cae-eac/docs/en/R-Shiny.md

 ![RShiny10](images/Rshiny10_En.png)

-2. The datalake will be available and you will be able to acces and store your files.
+2. The datalake will be available and you will be able to access and store your files.
 When your cluster is terminated at the end of your session, the work will be there for you when you return.

 **NOTE:** Here are sample codes to access your files from the datalake.
 ```